The Log-Exponential Smoothing Technique and Nesterov's Accelerated Gradient Method for Generalized Sylvester Problems: Smoothing Techniques for Generalized Sylvester Problems

-If all of the target sets have a common point which belongs to the constraint set, then such a point is a solution of problem (\ref{original_prob}), so we always assume that $\bigcap_{i=1}^n \left(\O_i \cap \O\right) = \emptyset$.
-We also assume that at least one of the sets among $\O$ and $\O_i$ for $i=1,\ldots,m$ is bounded, which guarantees the existence of an optimal solution; see \cite{nh}.
-These are our \emph{standing assumptions} in this section.
+If all of the target sets have a common point which belongs to the constraint set, then such a point is a solution of problem (\ref{dfprob}), so we always assume that $\bigcap_{i=1}^n \left(\O_i \cap \O\right) = \emptyset$.
+We also assume that at least one of the sets $\O,\O_1,...,\O_m$ is bounded which guarantees the existence of an optimal solution; see \cite{nh}.
+These are our \emph{standing assumptions} for the remainder of this section.